gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

 There are four main rules to keep in mind when creating a layout preset.

-1. tiered content is ordered as `row - column - row - column - row - column`.
+1. tiered content is ordered as `grid - block - grid - block - grid - block`.
+Grid is a row and block is a column.
 See the earlier examples.
-2. `foo:` creates a section.
+2. `foo:` creates a section. `wrapper-foo:` creates a wrapper. `container-foo:` creates a container.
+Name needs to be unique to the layout.
-3. Adding slashes (example: `/foo/:`) creates a container that enables you to take advantage of section layout settings for improved styling flexibility.
+3. Adding slashes (example: `/foo/:`) enables you to take advantage of section layout settings for improved styling flexibility.
-3. Multiple particles in a row are put within `[ ]` brackets.
+3. Multiple particles in a row can also be put within `[ ]` brackets.
 Example: `- [logo, menu]`
-4. You don't need brackets for single-particle rows.
+4. You don't need brackets or extra dash for single-particle rows.
 Example: `- menu` is the shorthand of `- [menu]`

 ## Common YAML Items